-If your bunion has progressed to the point where you have difficulty walking or experience pain despite changing shoes, you may be a candidate surgery.
-Bunion surgery realigns bone, ligaments, tendons, and nerves so your big toe can be brought
+If your bunion has progressed to the point where you have difficulty walking or experience pain despite changing shoes, you may be a candidate for surgery.
+Bunion surgery realigns bone, ligaments, tendons, and nerves so your big toe can

 Most bunion surgeries are outpatient procedures, meaning you can go home the same day as surgery.
 Recovery occurs over 3-6 months and may include persistent swelling and stiffness.

 Last reviewed by Patrick Maloney, MD, 2020

 The American Orthopaedic Foot & Ankle Society (AOFAS) offers information on this site as an educational service.
 The content of FootCareMD, including text, images, and graphics, is for informational purposes only.
 The content is not intended to substitute